 - Global live animal trade: where huge numbers of live animals are transported between countries and continents, allowing pathogens to spread even further.

-- Live animal markets, agricultural fairs, and auctions: where “hubs” are created such that animals from many different places are brought into proximity with the public, where viruses can proliferate.
+- Live animal markets, agricultural fairs, and auctions: where “hubs” are created such that animals from many different places are brought into proximity with the public.

-In terms of viral amplification, during swine flu or avian flu outbreaks factory farms can particularly act as evolution vessels.
-Many diseases that start in wildlife, such as birds or bats, are not viable in humans at first, but when introduced to hog and poultry farms, viruses are able to evolve over time to be able to infect humans.
+In terms of viral amplification, during swine flu or avian flu outbreaks factory farms in particular can act as evolution vessels.
+Many diseases that start in wildlife, such as birds or bats, are not viable in humans at first, but when introduced to hog and poultry farms, viruses then evolve over time to be able to infect humans.

-As noted above, intense concentration is a major pandemic risk factor.
-In this sense, hog and poultry farms are the kinds of environments that are ideal for a disease to move and evolve quickly through a population.
-To ensure quality control, animals are virtually genetically identical, making for less variation wherein less susceptibility to a virus could emerge.
-Animals are also packed tight, with numbers typically well into the thousands, within a containment area with little to no space in between animals.
+To ensure “quality control,” animals on hog and poultry farms are virtually genetically identical, making for less variation wherein less susceptibility to a virus could emerge.
+Animals are also packed tight within a containment area that offers little to no space between animals.
 Additionally, they are stressed, and therefore have weakened immune systems.
-Pigs, and often poultry, are genetically similar enough to both wildlife and humans, so they act as the ideal evolution center for viruses to transform from a wildlife disease to a zoonotic one.
+Pigs, and often poultry, are also genetically similar to both wildlife and humans, so they act as the ideal evolution center for viruses to transform from a wildlife disease to a zoonotic one.

-The problems are not limited to factory farms where animals are killed for food.
-Evidence shows that the coronavirus has spread on mink fur farms in Europe and in the U.S., where hundreds of millions of wild, fur-bearing animals are confined in small, barren, wire cages for their entire lives.
-Wild mink in Oregon and Utah have also tested positive.
-In Denmark and the Netherlands, farmed mink spread the mutated virus to humans—the only known animal-to-human transmission outside the original source.
-To protect public health, European governments took the drastic step of killing nearly 20 million mink at infected farms, which still remain reservoirs for the virus.
+Problems, however, are not limited to factory farms where animals are killed for food.
+Evidence shows that the coronavirus has spread on European and U.S. mink fur farms, where hundreds of millions of wild, fur-bearing animals are confined in small, barren, wire cages.
+In Denmark and the Netherlands, farmed mink spread the mutated virus to human — the only known animal-to-human transmission outside the original source.
+To protect public health, European governments took the drastic step of killing nearly 20 million mink at infected farms, which nonetheless still remain reservoirs for the virus.

 Regular low-dose antibiotic use can lead to extreme health risks for both humans and animals.
 As portions of the antibiotics aren’t fully metabolized, they will show up in manure, which can make its way into water systems.
 Also, although the consistent presence of antibiotics is provided in an attempt to maintain healthy animals, the reality is that it can create more serious illnesses.
-Strains of pathogenic antibiotic resistant bacteria, for example, are transferable to humans though handling of meat or manure.
+Strains of pathogenic, antibiotic-resistant bacteria, for example, are transferable to humans though the handling of meat or manure.